mfojtik/rack-matrix-params/README.markdown

 WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-FIXME: This should be moved into lib/ and be called Deltacloud::Drivers or some such